 Network Plug-in Select and configure the network plug-in.
 Flannel and Terway are available.
-For more information, see Work with Terway.
+For more information, see Use the Terway plug-in.

 - Flannel: an open source Container Network Interface (CNI) plug-in, which is simple and stable.
 Flannel provides a few simple features.
 However, it does not support standard Kubernetes network policies.